-Widely used as an ornamental plant for its attractive compound leaves, bright red flowers and persistent winged fruit.
-As with many invasive ornamentals, rattlebox has found its way out of cultivation and into natural areas.
-It favors moist, wet environments and is often found along river banks and wetlands.
-Sesbania punicea is native to South America.
+Widely used as an ornamental plant for its attractive compound leaves, bright red flowers and persistent winged fruit but has escaped cultivation.
+It favors moist, wet environments and is often found along riverbanks and wetlands.
+Sesbania.
 All parts of Sesbania are poisonous, particularly the seeds.

 Mowing will help but is often not feasible due to wet soil conditions where this species prefers.
 Mechanical control prior to seed set will be helpful in controlling future infestations, but this must be practiced over a several year period as dormant seeds will continue to germinate.